top of page

 Cloud 9 Quartet at Della Terra in Estes Park

-We do our best to bend over backwards for all requests when it’s showtime.
-We aim to sound fabulous and help make your event unforgettable.
-Once, a wedding planner was adamant that we hire a string trio for her client’s big day.
-She confidently declared, "A string trio sounds just like a quartet but is easier on the wallet."
+Our goal is to deliver amazing sound and help make your event memorable.
+On one occasion, a wedding planner insisted that we hire a string trio for her client's special day.
+She assured us, "A string trio sounds just like a quartet but is more budget-friendly."

-I am composing this blog to elucidate why we do not offer a string trio or duo and seldom recommend a solo performance.
-Imagine attending a concert during the era of the Beatles.
-You paid $25 for a seat at Red Rocks Amphitheater to experience the "Fab Four".
+I am writing this blog to explain why we do not offer a string trio and seldom recommend a duo or a solo performance.
+Imagine attending a concert during the Beatles' era.
+You paid for a seat at Red Rocks Amphitheater to experience the "Fab Four".
 People are pumped up.
 Girls are shrieking like it's a fire drill as John, Ringo, and George strut onto the stage.
 But wait, where's Paul McCartney?
-Turns out, the concert promoter decided to save some cash by hiring the Three-tles instead of the Fab Four, thinking they could still rock all the tunes.
+Turns out, the concert promoter decided to save some cash by hiring the Three-tles, ha ha, instead of the Fab Four, thinking they could still rock all the tunes.
 Spoiler alert: they can play all the songs, but there's a little something missing... oh right, The Beatles!
 There is a significant distinction between the sound of a string quartet and that of a string solo, duo, or trio.
-Most composers who write for string instruments prefer to compose for four voices, as three voices often lack the desired richness.
+Most composers who write for string instruments prefer four-voice writing, as three-voice writing often lacks the desired richness.
 To ensure we always deliver an exceptional sound, we have chosen to focus exclusively on performing as a string quartet.

 Even for cozy venues with intimate audiences, we wholeheartedly recommend our vibrant string quartet!
 Our ensemble dazzles with an extensive repertoire of both classical and popular music.
 Through our rich experience, we've discovered that soloists, duos, and trios often fall short in truly capturing the essence of most classical and rock music pieces.